-AFTER ARRIVAL OF EMERGENCY SERVICES Airport Manager to: Liaise with IC and follow direction.
-Per ready to take action as par a FILL.
-Are to be referred to the IC.
+After Arrival of Emergency Services Airport Manager to: Liaise with IC and follow direction.
 Be ready to take action as per a FULL EMERGENCY response.
 Phone Aircraft Operation, if involved.

-- Notify BDC senior management. - Advise CAA if airport operations are impacted

-- Are to be referred to the IC / Aircraft Operator.
+Notify BDC senior management.
+Advise CAA if airport operations are impacted Media queries: Are to be referred to the IC.
+Public enquiries: Are to be referred to the IC / Aircraft Operator.

-- The IC will advise of the cancellation of the incident and when it is safe to reenter buildings. - Airport Manager will ensure the cancellation of any NOTAMS and reopen the airspace and/or aerodrome if applicable.
+CANCELLATION OF EMERGENCY The IC will advise of the cancellation of the incident and when it is safe to reenter buildings.
+Airport Manager will ensure the cancellation of any NOTAMS and reopen the airspace and/or aerodrome if applicable.